 Facilities at the arena include the athletics track, climbing wall, swimming pool, squash courts, multiple gyms, and basketball courts.
 A full list of facilities can be found at the link above.

-Since COVID, an online booking system is in place for access to the gyms and pool.
+An online booking system is in place for access to the gyms and pool.

 UCC Staff and Students can also make use of the Arena Clinic web page at reduced rates for physiotherapy and injury recovery.
-UCC has over 150 Clubs & Societies, covering just about any extracurricular interest you may have.